immutable/ts-immutable-sdk/func-tests/README.md

 ## Running the tests

-1. Copy the .env.sandbox file to .env
+1. Copy the .env.dev file to .env (CI runs against sandbox)
-2. `yarn test`
+2. Run the tests: `yarn test`

 **Note:** Certain tests are skipped on CI because of the time they take to run.
+To run only these, use `yarn test:ci`

 ## Filtering tests